norquip/my_machine_deep_learning_notebooks/Lab_DNN_Scratch/README.md

 the dimensions and indices of the quantities involved.
 Broadcasting is also redefined in terms of matrix and tensor notation to establish a consistent mathematical framework for the implementation.
 The computational implementation then uses PyTorch primarily for tensor operations rather than PyTorch's high-level neural-network modules.
-Finally, we validate the implementation using finite-diffrnce gradient checking.
+Finally,  gradines  are numerically validated using finite-diffrnce gradient checking.

 ## What is implemented?